sshovkov/recurse-center-journal/Week2.md

 I want to make sure to document my projects and growth too, and maybe it will be helpful for someone else in the future.

-I decided to use a Github repo for journaling primarily because I love markdown and didn't want building a portfolio website to be one of my focal points at RC.
+I decided to use a GitHub repo for journaling primarily because I love markdown and didn't want building a portfolio website to be one of my focal points at RC.
 Getting a custom-built blog into a place that met my standards was definitely going to take up valuable time, so I ultimately decided to use a platform that I knew well and supported code.
 I didn't want where I documented my growth to be a blocker for actually getting it done.

 ## Quality through quantity (#PoundsOfClay)